Selaginella grisea Alston

 dregei: named after Johann Franz Drège (1794-1881), German horticulturalist, botanical collector and explorer who worked extensively in South Africa.

-Terrestrial or lithophytic, forming dense mats occupying flat sheetrock in open and under scrub, in deciduous woodland and montane areas.
+Forming dense mats occupying flat sheetrock in open and under scrub, in deciduous woodland and montane areas with rocky outcrops.

 Distribution in Africa

-Angola, Botswana, Democratic Republic of Congo, Kenya, Malawi, Mozambique, South Africa, Swaziland, Tanzania , Uganda, Zambia, Zimbabwe.
+Angola, Botswana, Dem.
+Republic of Congo, Kenya, Malawi, Mozambique, South Africa, Swaziland, Tanzania , Uganda, Zambia, Zimbabwe.